zeromq/netmq/README.md

 NetMQ
 =====

-NetMQ is port of zeromq to .net, the project based on zeromq version 3.2.
+NetMQ is 100% native C# port of ZeroMQ.

-NetMQ is lightweight messaginglibrary which extends the standard socket interfaces with features traditionally provided by specialised messaging middleware products.
+NetMQ is lightweight messaging library which extends the standard socket interfaces with features traditionally provided by specialised messaging middleware products.
 NetMQ sockets provide an abstraction of asynchronous message queues, multiple messaging patterns,